Nightmare of You (album): Background and production

 The Movielife broke up in September 2003; guitarist Brandon Reilly formed Nightmare of You the following month, with the intention of making more pop-oriented music.
 As news was being spread that Reilly had started a new band, several demos (with Hot Rod Circuit drummer Mike Poorman) were posted online in January 2004.
 By this point, the band consisted of him and guitarist Joe McCaffery; they had written 15 songs.
 The following month, former Movielife bassist Phil Navetta had joined the band; drummer Sammy Siegler would be added sometime after.
 In June 2004, the band toured the east coast with My Chemical Romance, Boys Night Out, and Driveby.
 In January 2005, Navetta left the band, leaving them as a three-piece.
 Following this, the band flew to Los Angeles to begin work on their debut album.
 They accumulated 25 songs, which they cutdown to 16, and in preparation for recording, the band did 10 days of pre-production.

 Nightmare of You was recorded at The Fiction Factory in Koreatown, Los Angeles, Platinum Audio and King Noise Recording Studios in Malibu, California, and One East Recording in New York City, with producer and engineer Jason Lader; Chris Avadon engineered "In the Bathroom Is Where I Want You" and "Heaven Runs on Oil".
 As the band had no bassist, Lader record bass for the album.
 Sessions lasted between January 25 and March 13, 2005; McCaffrey and Siegler returned home a week before Reilly did as he was finishing up vocals.
-Mixing sessions were spread across Skip Saylor in Larchmont, Henson in Hollywood, The Fiction Factory, and Pie Studio in Long Island.
+Mixing sessions were spread across Skip Saylor in Larchmont, Henson in Hollywood, The Fiction Factory, and Pie Studio on Long Island.
 Lader mixed "Dear Scene, I Wish I Were Deaf", "Ode to Serotonin", "Marry Me", and "The Studded Cinctures".
 Greg Collins mixed "The Days Go by Oh So Slow", "Thumbelina", "My Name Is Trouble", "Why Am I Always Right?", and "I Want to Be Buried in Your Backyard"; Perry Margouleff mixed "In the Bathroom Is Where I Want You" and "Heaven Runs on Oil".